 - What other countries have climates similar to mine and what kinds of plants are native there?

 All of these elements and considerations together create a complexity that a homeowner concerned with finances and appearance would do well to understand, even if it takes time.
 If you plan carefully ahead, taking the time to observe and do your research, you will save lots of effort and money later on.
-The resulting beautiful and interesting landscape will generate compliments from the neighbors and food for the local critters, as well as providing many hours of deep, personal satisfaction.
+The resulting beautiful and interesting landscape will generate compliments from the neighbors and food for the local critters, as well as provide many hours of deep, personal satisfaction.